webpp-studio/codestyle/README.rst

   Check and fix a code style

   positional arguments:
-    target                files for a checking
+    target                files for a checking (project path if empty)

   optional arguments:
     -h, --help            show this help message and exit